 This week, we bring you a wonderful macro photographer from Batam – Indonesia.
-Shikhei goh’s pictures are definitely mind blowing for the excellence use of light and wonderful macro subjects.
-Those Insects tend to act before his camera, wonderfully lit, tack sharp focus and brilliance in almost all the frames here.
+Shikhei goh’s pictures are definitely mind-blowing for the excellent use of light and wonderful macro subjects.
+Those Insects tend to act before his camera, wonderfully lit, tack-sharp focus and brilliance in almost all the frames here.
 Listen to what Shikhei got to speak about his work here.

 Can you please introduce yourself?

 My name is Shikhei Goh.
 I was born in Dabo Singkep (Riau Islands) and now live in Batam Island, an industrial island about 45 minutes by boat from Singapore.
 I Love my family and my 3 kids.